National Baptist Memorial Church

 National Baptist Memorial Church is a Baptist church in Washington, D.C.
 It is located at the intersection of 16th Street NW and Columbia Road, where the Mt.
 Pleasant, Columbia Heights and Adams Morgan neighborhoods meet.
 The crossroads is notable for the triple steeples of National Baptist Memorial Church, All Souls Unitarian Church and the Unification Church's cathedral (formerly the Mormon's Washington Chapel).

-It is affiliated with the American Baptist Churches USA, the Progressive National Baptist Convention, and to a certain extent the Southern Baptist Convention.
+It is affiliated with the American Baptist Churches USA, the Progressive National Baptist Convention.
 Rev. Kasey D. Jones became the senior pastor in 2006 and served until 2017.
 She was the first woman and the first African-American to serve in that role.
-Rev. Dr. Charles E. Collins, Jr. served as the interim pastor from September 3, 2017 to February 27, 2022.
+Rev. Dr. Charles E. Collins Jr. served as the interim pastor from September 3, 2017, to February 27, 2022.
+Following her tenure, Rev. Dr. Lisa Banks-Williams was officially called to serve as Interim Pastor on February 13, 2023, and was elected as Senior Pastor on June 23, 2024.

 History

 For many years there had been discussion at meetings of the Columbia Association of Baptist Churches of organizing a Bible School at the Mount Pleasant Field.
 At an association meeting held at Calvary Baptist Church in 1901 Percy S. Foster offered his house at the corner of Columbia Road and 13th Street NW for a Sunday school and meeting place during his 1902–1903 term as Association moderator.

 Metropolitan Baptist Church maintained a mission Sunday School at Scheutzen Park (earlier spelled Schutzen).
 Scheutzen Park fronted 7th Street NW (today's Georgia Avenue), between Harvard and Kenyon Streets.
 Metropolitan Baptist member Mrs. Rosella E. Bryant suggested that the location was too far for the children of 14th Street and that a new Sunday school should be organized there.
 At the suggestion of Captain Fred Beall, Charles Warner began investigation what could be done to organize a Sunday school at 14th Street.

 The first meeting was held at the Post Office hall on Sunday, 7 January 1906.